coral-streaming/coral/docs/Actors-HttpBroadcastActor.md

 -->

 # HttpBroadcastActor
-The `HttpBroadcastActor` (HTTP server) is a [Coral Actor](/actors/overview/) that passes through HTTP JSON requests.
-It is used to be able to directly send the incoming HTTP JSON requests to multiple actors by registering the `HttpBroadcastActor` as the trigger source of these actors.
+The `HttpBroadcastActor` is a [Coral Actor](/actors/overview/) that passes through HTTP JSON requests.
+It is used to be able to directly send the incoming HTTP JSON requests to multiple actors by registering the `HttpBroadcastActor` as the source for these actors.

 ## Creating a HttpBroadcastActor
-The creation JSON of the HttpBroadcastActor (see [Coral Actor](/actors/overview/)) has `"type": "httpbroadcast"`.
+The HttpBroadcastActor has `"type": "httpbroadcast"`.
 This is the only field in the creating JSON for this actor.
 There is no `params` field.

 #### Example
 {% highlight json %}
 {
-  "data": {
-     "type": "actors",
-     "attributes": {
   "type": "httpbroadcast"
-     }
-  }
 }
 {% endhighlight %}